 |Helix and macOS 10.13 (High Sierra) Compatibility|

 With the September 26, 2017 release of macOS 10.13 (aka: High Sierra) Apple has continued on in the direction they started with Yosemite, continuing to merge the visual interface of macOS and iOS.
 (If you care for a detailed analysis of the changes in Sierra, read the Ars Technica review.)

 In places where High Sierra changes control elements, such as checkboxes, popup menus, and radio buttons, Helix reflects this new design style, making your collections ‘fit right in’ in High Sierra with no (or only minor) design changes required.

 Helix 7.0.3, released on September 26, 2017, is fully compatible with High Sierra.
-The availability of Helix 7.0.3 means we will not be addressing High Sierra compatibility issues discovered in older versions of Helix.
+The availability of Helix 7.0.3 (and later) means we will not be addressing High Sierra compatibility issues discovered in older versions of Helix.